 How CimTrak Aids System Hardening

-CimTrak is an IT integrity, security, and compliance toolset that automates the process of achieving and maintaining compliance with frameworks like DISA STIGs, CIS Benchmarks, and many more on a continuous basis.
+CimTrak is an IT integrity, security, and compliance toolset that automates the process of achieving and maintaining compliance with frameworks like DISA STIGs, CIS Benchmarks, and many more, continuously.

 CimTrak continually monitors your environment and assesses asset configuration against your chosen framework.
 When an issue or misconfiguration is found, CimTrak raises an alert and provides clear evidence and guidance on how to resolve it.